-Statistics on alcohol abuse in the U.S.:
+Statistics on alcohol abuse in the United States:

 Peer pressure is an epidemic among young people.
 In 2014, nearly 60 percent of full-time college students had drunk alcohol in the past month.
 Many students drink at bars or house parties, where peer pressure is common.

 Consistently giving in to peer pressure can lead to frequent alcohol consumption.
-This could lead to alcohol problems or an addiction.
+This could lead to alcohol problems or an alcohol addiction.